MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure.ja-jp/Instructions/Labs/LAB_03_Managing_Windows_Server.md

 lab:
   title: 'ラボ: Windows Server の管理'
-  module: 'Module 3: Windows Server administration' ms.openlocfilehash: 88b5dda91ee1aa239f87b94e55ed5bd6f42aca10
+  module: 'Module 3: Windows Server administration'
-ms.sourcegitcommit: d34dce53481b0263d0ff82913b3f49cb173d5c06
-ms.translationtype: HT
-ms.contentlocale: ja-JP
-ms.lasthandoff: 07/09/2022
-ms.locfileid: "147039396"
 ---

 # <a name="lab-managing-windows-server"></a>ラボ: Windows Server の管理

 ## <a name="scenario"></a>シナリオ

-Contoso, Ltd. は、自社の環境に新しいサーバーをいくつか新規に実装することを望んでいて、Server Core を使用することを決定しています。 また、組織内のこれらのサーバーとその他のサーバーの両方をリモートで管理するために Windows Admin Center を実装することも希望しています。
+Contoso, Ltd. wants to implement several new servers in their environment, and they have decided to use Server Core.
+They also want to implement Windows Admin Center for remote management of both these servers and other servers in the organization.

 ## <a name="objectives"></a>目標